kayembi/Tarscape/README.md

 }
 ```

 Note that every time you call `entry(atSubpath:)`, Tarscape has to parse through the entire Tar file until it finds the entry.
-If you need to look for more than one entry, therefore, you should tell the unarchiver to parse the Tar file to build up a list of entries:
+If you need to look for more than one entry, therefore, you should tell the unarchiver to parse the Tar file first to build up a list of entries:

 ```swift
 let tarUnarchiver = KBTarUnarchiver(tarURL: tarURL)